2 people are interested

 About Rocky Mountain House Rabbit Rescue (formerly Colorado House Rabbit Society)

 Rocky Mountain House Rabbit Rescue is a non-profit, 501(c)(3), rescue and educational organization.
 We rescue, rehabilitate, and find loving forever homes for abandoned house rabbits.
 We also support local rabbit parents by providing education on these often misunderstood animals and their proper care, and offering expert support for any physical or behavioral challenges that may come up.
-We even have our own one-stop bunny shop, the Bunny Burrow, located at our shelter and open to the public every Saturday.

 Rocky Mountain House Rabbit Rescue (formerly Colorado House Rabbit Society) is licensed by the House-Rabbit Society International Headquarters.
 We are a 100% volunteer-drive organization, made up of a diverse group of over 200 bunny lovers.